Medical-Cabinet-2/Back-End/README.md

 #### GET */api/strains*

-Returns an array of all available strains
+Returns an array of all strains in the database

 Request:
 ```javascript